tolleiv/nuimo-fhem/README.md

 This translates the commands from a [Nuimo](http://www.senic.com) smart controll into commands for the popular [FHEM](http://fhem.org) house automation system.

 The mapping is done within the `scenes.yml`.
-Basically this way Nuimo can controll everytrhing is FHEM controlls.
+This way Nuimo can basically control everything FHEM controls.
 For me that's some "smart" lights and some media equipment.

 ## Disclaimer